Kansas City assistance programs.

 In addition to the agencies noted above, there are a couple dozen other non-profits, charities, and government funded rent programs.
 The low income with children, elderly, and people with medical conditions usually can get help before other applicants.
 Get information on the other Kansas City rent assistance organizations.

 Seton Center only focuses on certain portions of Kansas City.
 The non-profit offers many services to the working poor, including the The Ladies of Charity thrift store and limited financial assistance.
 They also offer low cost dental care, free legal aid, as well as Health and Wellness initiatives.
-More information.
+More information on the Seton Center.

 Assistance paying water bills